Separable Expansions for Covariance Estimation: Introduction

-To use \eqref{eq:separable_decomposition_space_time}, we must of course be able to construct it, and our starting point is an iterative (provably convergent) algorithm for calculating the SCD of a general operator.
-When the algorithm is applied to the empirical covariance estimator, an $R$-separable estimator of the form \eqref{eq:R_separable_space_time} is obtained.
-The algorithm is a generalization of the power iteration method to arbitrary Hilbert spaces, and an operation called the \emph{partial inner product} lies at its foundation.
-The partial inner product is a device from quantum information theory \cite{schumacher2010}.
-Similarly to the partial trace, introduced to the statistics community in \cite{aston2017}, the partial inner product can be used as a tool to ``marginalize" covariances of functional data on multi-dimensional domains.
-On finite-dimensional spaces, the partial trace is in fact a special case of the partial inner product.
+To use \eqref{eq:separable_decomposition_space_time}, we must of course be able to construct it, and our starting point is an iterative (provably convergent) algorithm for calculating the separable expansion of a general operator.
+Conceptually, an $R$-separable estimator of the form \eqref{eq:R_separable_space_time} would be obtained by applying the algorithm to the empirical covariance estimator.
+We show, however, that the estimator can be constructed directly at the level of the 2D surface data, without the need to ever compute or store the 4D empirical covariance.
+The algorithm consists of a~generalization of the power iteration method to arbitrary Hilbert spaces, and an operation called the \emph{partial inner product} lies at its foundation.

-The \emph{partial inner product} was used implicitly by the authors of \cite{bagchi2017} and explicitly under the name `partial product' in the follow-up work \cite{dette2020}.
+The partial inner product was used implicitly by \cite{bagchi2020} and explicitly under the name `partial product' in the follow-up work by \cite{dette2020}, both in the context of separability tests.
 These were possibly the first to consider this operation over infinite-dimensional spaces.
-In another avenue of research, generalizations of separability similar to \eqref{eq:R_separable_space_time} have been considered before.
-Based on the groundwork laid in \cite{vanloan1993}, the authors of \cite{munck2005} used Lagrange multipliers to estimate a covariance model similar to \eqref{eq:R_separable_space_time} with $R=2$ only, and a convex relaxation of an optimization problem with a non-convex constraint leading to a similar estimator was considered in \cite{hero2013a}.
-Our approach differs from the aforementioned references in several important aspects, which add up to the main contributions of the present paper: \begin{enumerate} \item We introduce the separable component decomposition (SCD) for covariance operators on product Hilbert spaces.
-To the best of our knowledge, this is the first mathematical discourse on such a decomposition.
-This is in contrast with \cite{munck2005} or \cite{hero2013a}, where \eqref{eq:R_separable_space_time} is used as a modeling assumption.
-Also, unlike \cite{munck2005} or \cite{hero2013a}, we allow for observations in general Hilbert spaces, including particularly functional observations.
+In another avenue of research, generalizations of separability similar to \eqref{eq:R_separable_space_time} have been considered before, in a finite-dimensional context.
+Based on the groundwork on Kronecker approximations \citep{vanloan1993, vanloan2000}, \cite{munck2005} used Lagrange multipliers to estimate a covariance model similar to \eqref{eq:R_separable_space_time} with $R=2$ only, and a convex relaxation of an optimization problem with a non-convex constraint leading to a similar estimator was considered in \cite{hero2013a}.
+In an infinite-dimensional context, \cite{lynch2018} introduced the \emph{weakly separable model}, which bears some similarity to \eqref{eq:R_separable_space_time}, but places additional structural assumptions.
+These lead to some useful properties, but also restricts generality -- it is in effect a \emph{model}, not possessing optimal reduction properties.

+Our approach differs from the aforementioned references in several important aspects, which add up to the main contributions of the present paper: \begin{enumerate}